aliyun/terraform-provider-alicloud/website/docs/r/fc_function.html.markdown

 * `memory_size` - (Optional) Amount of memory in MB your Function can use at runtime.
 Defaults to `128`.
 Limits to [128, 3072].
 * `runtime` - (Required) See [Runtimes][https://www.alibabacloud.com/help/doc-detail/52077.htm] for valid values.
 * `timeout` - (Optional) The amount of time your Function has to run in seconds.
+* `environment_variables` - (Optional, Available in 1.36.0+) A map that defines environment variables for the function.
 -> **NOTE:** For more information, see [Limits](https://www.alibabacloud.com/help/doc-detail/51907.htm).

 ## Attributes Reference